 The elements brought by the Full Body Tracking open the way to the concept of virtual manikin.
 Reconstituting the human body as it functions and articulates itself in reality becomes possible, making the appreciation of body movements in virtual reality much finer.

 To reproduce in VR the pressure of the feet stuck on the ground, to manage the leaning in front of a bust or the movement of the shoulders compared to the rest of the body brings a degree of fidelity of a real situation significant.
-This can bring new possibilities when editing a VR collaboration solution, such as responding to many VR issues and uses.
+This can bring new perspectives it comes to collaborating in virtual reality or responding to the challenges of virtual reality in a professional training contexte.

 However, between Full Body Tracking and 3-point tracking, Skyreal finally decided not to take a stand for either of the two options.
 The choice finally turned on the fact of not choosing, for certainly more freedom for the user.